jon-harper/OmniBox/docs/bom.md

 There are no affiliate links used on this site.

 !!! note
-    In certain places, the design allows for longer-than-specified screws.
+    The design allows for longer-than-specified screws in certain locations.
 The [assembly guide](assembly/index.md) notes where substitutions can be made.

+!!! note
+    Wiring is only specified for the IEC power socket, power switch, and power supply.
+Additional wiring for the MCU and CPU are configuration-specific.

 ## Universal Bill of Materials